Tijl-Pleuger-Vista/Challenge-2/README.md

-Create a website for a webshop in HTML with your group<br>
+Create a website for a website for a charity
-This can be front end